Tencent/GAutomator/README.md

 python test project for games on Android(with Unity/UE4 UI interaction)

 ## GAutomatorIos
-python scripts library for games on iOS(with Unity UI interaction)
+python scripts library for games on iOS(with Unity UI/UE4 interaction, however, different engines need to be configured the environment separately)

 ## GAutomatorSDK
 SDK source code .
 In order to interact with Game Engine Elements, the SDK is required to be integrated to game.